Elephant tourism and how to avoid supporting cruel practices

 Ever since I was a little girl, I have adored elephants.
 Such intelligent creatures and so human-like in their emotions and social values.
-I had seen them in the wild in Tanzania and experienced the amazing work that the David Sheldrick Foundation does with orphaned elephants in Kenya, and that only deepened that love and pull towards getting to know more about them and protect them.
+I had seen them in the wild in Tanzania.
+I had experienced the amazing work that the David Sheldrick Foundation does with orphaned elephants in Kenya.
+This only deepened that love and pull towards getting to know more about them and protect them.

-It’s taken me a while to write about my experiences with elephant camps in Thailand and Sri Lanka as I am emotional every time I think about it.
-But it needs to be written to help get the word out about how to approach elephant tourism, particularly in less industrialised countries, and to help people understand the plight of these magnificent animals.
+It’s taken me a while to write about my experiences with elephant camps in Thailand and Sri Lanka.
+I get emotional every time I think about it.
+But it had to be written.
+It will help get the word out about how to approach elephant tourism, particularly in less industrialised countries, and avoid cruel practices.
+It may help people understand the plight of these magnificent animals.

 I had been travelling for a few months through Southeast Asia and ended up in a small town in the mountains of Thailand called Pai, just north of Chiang Mai.
-It’s a popular spot for digital nomads like me and is more known as a hippie town, but its popularity has grown fast amongst travellers.
+It’s a popular spot for digital nomads like me.
+It is better known as a hippie town, but its popularity has grown fast amongst travellers.
 I needed a place to drop my backpack, rest for a while, and catch up with some work.
-I rented a bungalow surrounded by rice paddies and a scooter to get around with and enjoyed a slower pace of life.
+I rented a bungalow surrounded by rice paddies and a scooter to get around with, enjoying a slower pace of life for a while.

 The day I met Soi

-On one of my scooter rides, and on the advice of a fellow traveller, I found an elephant camp just outside town that had two elephants and, most importantly, did not allow riding.
-What started as an afternoon having fun helping an elephant bathe in the river quickly developed into a deep, life-changing love and affection.
+On one of my scooter rides I found an elephant camp just outside town that had two elephants.
+Most importantly, it did not allow riding.
+It started out as an afternoon having fun helping an elephant bathe in the river.
+It quickly developed into a deep, life-changing love and affection.

 Soi (her name means necklace in Thai) is a female elephant, enjoying an early retirement from the logging industry.
 She spends her days splashing about in the river and munching on bamboo and bananas, humouring us humans who want to spend a little of our time in their presence.
-She took to me as quickly as I took to her and let me stroke her trunk within seconds of meeting her.
+She took to me as quickly as I took to her, letting me stroke her trunk within seconds of meeting her.

-After a few visits she would press her trunk against me looking for me to stroke the more sensitive underside, one that they won’t often let humans touch.
-She was also happy for me to introduce her to all her new visitors who would stop by to feed her and say hello.
+After a few visits she would press her trunk against me looking for me to stroke the more sensitive undersid.
+It’s one that they won’t often let humans touch.
+She also let me introduce her to all those who stopped by to feed her and say hello.
 It was an incredible feeling to know that she was slowly building a relationship with me.
-If I stayed for long enough, perhaps I could have a fraction of the connection she had with her own handler (mahout), who she clearly adored.
+If I stayed long enough, perhaps I could have a fraction of the connection she had with her own handler (mahout), who she clearly adored.

 Looking for elephant volunteering opportunities

-I couldn’t stay in Thailand forever, so I began to research opportunities to volunteer with rescued elephants and eventually discovered a US-based organisation that runs volunteering programmes in Sri Lanka.
-I applied for a two-week stay and was quickly accepted and eventually assigned to an elephant camp in the town of Kegalle.
-I was very excited as I would spend my birthday amongst these majestic giants; what better way to celebrate than by shovelling elephant poo and lugging around bamboo for their dinner?
+I couldn’t stay in Thailand forever.
+So I began to research opportunities to volunteer with rescued elephants and eventually discovered a US-based organisation that runs volunteering programmes in Sri Lanka.
+I applied for a two-week stay.
+They quickly accepted me and eventually assigned me to an elephant camp in the town of Kegalle.
+It would mean spending my birthday amongst these majestic giants, so I was beyond excited; what better way to celebrate than by shovelling elephant poo and lugging around bamboo for their dinner?

 Just before I was due to fly out to Sri Lanka, I began to investigate the camp itself a little more.
 I was horrified to find out that they make a lot of their money – allegedly to support their rescue programme and provide food and care for the elephants – by offering elephant rides to tourists.
-Furious, I wrote to the organisation’s headquarters demanding to withdraw from the programme and get a full refund on the basis that none of this information was available earlier on.
-They tried to argue their case, even making the point that the elephants are trained for riding, which only horrified me more.
+Furious, I wrote to the organisation’s headquarters.
+I demanded to withdraw from the programme and get a full refund on the basis that none of this information was available earlier on and that they supported cruel elephant practices.
+They tried to argue, even making the point that the elephants are trained for riding, which only horrified me more.
 After a lot of wrangling and emailing, I finally succeeded in getting my money back.

-After my initial protests, the organization had offered me a spot at an alternative camp at Pinnawala, not far from Kegalle, that did not offer tourist elephant rides.
-But my research found that other tourists who had visited had found that while riding was not allowed, the conditions in which the animals were kept were not ideal either.
-I was determined to raise awareness of how the elephants were treated and looked after so I decided to visit Pinnawala to see for myself just how things were there.
+After my initial protests, the organization had offered me a spot at an alternative camp at Pinnawala.
+Close to Kegalle, it did not offer elephant rides.
+But I found through my research that the conditions in which the animals are kept are not ideal either.
+I was determined to raise awareness of how the elephants were treated and looked after and the cruel practices employed.
+So I decided to visit Pinnawala to see for myself just how things were there.

 What’s Pinnawala Elephant Orphanage really like?

 I arrived around bath time, just as the elephants marched down the hill to the river.
-I quickly bought my ticket and kept my reasons for being there to myself.
-I wandered off to watch the elephant procession.
+I quickly bought my ticket, kept my reasons for being there to myself, and wandered off to watch the elephant procession.

 There’s something about watching a herd of elephants amble along, knowing they’re on their way for some R&R and for a splash around.
 Even the oldest matriarch can act like a juvenile again when in the water!
 For a moment it brought the smile back to my face.
 There were 28 elephants in total on their way to the river, ranging in age from the older matriarch to young babies.

-That smile vanished pretty quickly.
+That smile vanished pretty quickly when I witnessed the cruel elephant practices employed.
 It was soon obvious that the elephants feared the handlers.
 It was clear in their eyes and in their behaviour.
 I spent two hours observing them in the river.
-One of the younger keepers was a bit too liberal with the bullhook and I watched him and another keeper throwing sticks at the elephants when they weren’t doing what they wanted them to and they couldn’t be bothered to go and round them up.
+One of the younger keepers was a bit too liberal with the bullhook.
+I also watched him and another keeper throwing sticks at the elephants when they weren’t doing what they wanted them to and couldn’t be bothered to round them up.
 His voice was not authoritative and none of them seemed to have any relationship with any of the elephants.

-Let me dispel some myths about the bullhook, a long, spear-like instrument with a hook on the end, which is used to jab at an elephant’s most sensitive spot, the toe.
-Ostensibly it is used to protect humans and other elephants from those who are either too boisterous or too aggressive.
-There were a lot of posters about bullhooks around the sanctuary site and they offered a more one-sided view of the need for it.
+Let me dispel some myths about the bullhook.
+It is a long, spear-like instrument with a hook on the end, used to jab at an elephant’s most sensitive spot, the toe.
+Ostensibly, they use it to protect humans and other elephants from those who are either too boisterous or too aggressive.
+There were a lot of posters about bullhooks around the sanctuary site and they offered a one-sided view of the need for it.

 You do not need to hurt an animal for it to listen to you.
 You need to build trust.
 I thought back to Soi and her mahout.
 Never once did I hear him say a harsh word to her.
 Never once did I see fear in her eyes.
 But all I saw was fear in the expressions of these poor elephants down by the river.